pr1yanka-dhage/Human-Cognitive-Performance/README.md

 - XGBoost Regressor
 - Random Forest Regressor
 - CatBoost Regressor
+  and many other models

-All models are pre-trained and stored as `.pkl` files.
+All models are pre-trained and stored as `.joblib` files.
 You can choose between them on the dashboard for prediction.

 ---